brimdata/zed/docs/formats/zst.md

 to one another or how they are reconstructed into columns.
 They are just blobs of ZNG data.

-> Unlike Parquet, there is no explicit arrangement the column chunks into
+> Unlike Parquet, there is no explicit arrangement of the column chunks into
 > row groups but rather they are allowed to grow at different rates so a
 > high-volume column might be comprised of many segments while a low-volume
 > column must just be one or several.
 This allows scans of low-volume record types